luismarques/qemu/docs/opentitan/darjeeling.md

   machine.

 * `no_epmp_cfg=true` can be appended to the machine option switch, _i.e._
-  `-M ot-earlgrey,no_epmp_cfg=true` to disable the initial ePMP configuration, which can be very useful to execute arbitrary code on the Ibex core without requiring an OT ROM image to boot up.
+  `-M ot-darjeeeling,no_epmp_cfg=true` to disable the initial ePMP configuration, which can be very useful to execute arbitrary code on the Ibex core without requiring an OT ROM image to boot up.

+* `-global ot-ibex_wrapper-dj.lc-ignore=on` should be used whenever no OTP image is provided, or if the current LifeCycle state stored in the OTP image does not allow the Ibex core to fetch data.
+  This switch forces the Ibex core to execute whatever the LifeCycle broadcasted signal, which departs from the HW behavior but maybe helpful to run the machine without a full OTP set up.
+The alternative to allow the Ibex core to execute guest code is to provide a valid OTP image with one of the expected LifeCycle state, such as TestUnlock*, Dev, Prod or RMA.

 * `-cpu lowrisc-ibex,x-zbr=false` can be used to force disable the Zbr experimental-and-deprecated RISC-V bitmap extension for CRC32 extension.